 Owner: City and County of Denver, CO

-The 14th Street project was constructed to welcome visitors to the downtown area with enhanced pedestrian and bicycle facilities along the 12 blocks from Market Street to Colfax Avenue in downtown Denver.
-The northern sidewalk was widened to 19 feet, the southern sidewalk was widened to 16 feet and include seating areas, elongated planters, planter pots, street lighting, accent lighting, and wayfinding signage.
-Bulb-outs were installed at intersections to minimize pedestrian crossing distances.
-An on-street bike lane was added to connect the Cherry Creek trail and Civic Center Park.
-The roadway paving consisted primarily of full depth concrete reconstruction, including colored concrete, for the roadway and intersections.
+The 14th Street project is intended to enhance the pedestrian experience along the 12 blocks from Market Street to Colfax Avenue in downtown Denver.
+The sidewalks will be widened and will include seating areas, elongated planters and planter pots, trees, street lighting, accent lighting and wayfinding signage.
+Bulbouts will be installed at intersections to minimize pedestrian crossing distances.
+An on-street bike lane will be added to connect the Cherry Creek trail and Civic Center Park.
+The roadway paving will consist primarily of HMA mill and overlay and full depth HMA replacement where necessary.
+The new corridor will be set up as shown in the picture above.
+More information on the project can be found on the City and County of Denver website as well as a simulated video of the final product.